bkesterbyld/maroon-potato/src/pages/index.md

     title: 'No Code, Distributed Backend API'
     subtitle: ''
     content: >-
-      Create a serverless backend for your commerce app or website in minutes without having to learn anything.
-Take advantage of Above's edge computing features to speed up user interactions, handle massive data or comply with privacy laws.
+      Create a serverless backend for your app or website in minutes without having to learn anything.
+Take advantage of Above's edge, parallel and in-memory computing features to speed up user interactions, handle massive data or comply with privacy laws.
     actions:
       - label: Join the Beta
         url: /general-enquiries